thewebkid/lit-movable/README.md

 - **disabled**: _Bool_ - Disables movement behavior.
 - **eventsOnly**: _Bool_ - (advanced) Only fires movement events, but will not move the element.

 ## Events
-Exposes events as callback properties or built in custom events
+Lit-Movable exposes events as either callback properties or the built in custom events.

 ### Event Properties
 - **onstart**: called immediately after the pointerdown event on the element